MisaOgura/flashtorch/README.md

 ## How to use

-Below, you can find links to some handy notebooks showing examples of using `flashtorch`.
+Below, you can find simple demos to get you started, as well as links to some handy notebooks showing additional examples of using `flashtorch`.

 ### Image handling (`flashtorch.utils`)